 Before upgrading, if you put your project under source control, you can easily revert changes later if you want.
 See Add a Project to Source Control.

-Upgrade all models and libraries in your Simulink® project to the latest release using a simple workflow.
+Upgrade all models, libraries, and MATLAB® code files in your Simulink® project to the latest release using a simple workflow.
 The Upgrade Project tool can apply all fixes automatically when possible, upgrade all model hierarchies in the project at once, and produce a report.
 You do not need to open the Upgrade Advisor.

 On the Simulink Project tab, select Run Checks > Upgrade.